agajansahatov/utopia.api/README.md

    - "/categories": returns list of all categories (possible for a product)
    - "/roles": returns list of all roles (possible for a user)
    - "/statuses": returns list of all statuses (possible for an order)
+   - "/shippers": returns list of all shippers (possible for an order)
 ## Contribution

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to collaborate with the development efforts.